CarlosYinn/printed-traces/docs/map/overview.md

 ## Topic Categories

-The corpus is organized into nine thematic categories derived from LDA topic modeling on the full set of newspaper excerpts.
+The corpus is organized into nine thematic categories derived from LDA topic modeling.
+Each dot on the map is colored by its assigned category:

-### Chinese Educational Mission
+- Chinese Educational Mission
-The highest-weight category in the corpus.
-Covers the 120 Chinese government-sponsored students sent to the United States under Yung Wing's program, their academic and personal lives, the 1881 recall order, and the political controversy surrounding the program.
-Several sub-topics distinguish administrative decisions from student-centered narratives.

-### Education & Schools
+- Education & Schools
-Encompasses debate over Chinese children's access to American public schools, missionary and church-run schools for Chinese students, and classroom instruction more broadly.
-This category includes coverage of the *Tape v.
-Hurley* case and recurring arguments about whether Chinese children should be admitted to common schools.

-### Children & Family
+- Children & Family
-Records depicting Chinese family life in American cities, including domestic scenes, child-rearing practices, and American commentary on Confucian family ethics.
-Coverage often appears in travel-writing and feature reporting styles.

-### Law, Politics & Exclusion
+- Law, Politics & Exclusion
-Covers the legislative and legal machinery of exclusion: congressional debates, the Angell Treaty of 1880, the Exclusion Act itself, and related court proceedings.
-Criminal cases involving Chinese defendants also fall here, including both trial coverage and police-beat reporting.

-### Violence & War
+- Violence & War
-Two distinct threads: anti-Chinese violence on the U.S. West Coast (culminating in events like Rock Springs and Tacoma), and international coverage of the Sino-French War (1884–85).
-Both threads reflect anxieties about Chinese social and political instability.

-### Commerce & Material Culture
+- Commerce & Material Culture
-Reporting on Chinese goods, Chinatown shops, decorative arts, clothing, and the aesthetics of Chinese material culture as consumed and described by American writers.
-Coverage ranges from trade notices to elaborate orientalist description.

-### Daily Life & Urban Space
+- Daily Life & Urban Space
-Routine press reporting on Chinese residents' daily activities (laundry workers, domestic servants, neighborhood life), as well as spatial narratives about Chinatown as a distinctive urban zone.
-The largest single topic in this category (*Routine Press Reporting*) reflects the high volume of incidental mentions in city news columns.

-### Land, Migration & Labor
+- Land, Migration & Labor
-Coverage of Chinese migration to Hawaii and the Pacific, and of Chinese agricultural and land-use practices in the American West.
-This category captures the labor dimension of Chinese immigration beyond the narrow exclusion debate.

-### Culture, Perception & Acculturation
+- Culture, Perception & Acculturation

-A more diffuse category covering public lectures about China, curiosity-driven reporting on Chinese physical appearance and customs, language-learning narratives, and moral commentary on opium.
-These records reflect American attempts to categorize and interpret Chinese cultural difference.
+For full descriptions of each category and the modeling methodology, see [Analytical Methods](/methodology/analytical-methods#topic-labeling-and-categorization).

 ## Historical Events on the Map